 So my primary guideline would be don’t even consider microservices unless you have a system that’s too complex to manage as a monolith.
 The majority of software systems should be built as a single monolithic application.
 Do pay attention to good modularity within that monolith, but don’t try to separate it into separate services.

-Martin’s being generous.
-I believe that only very few, very large organizations really benefit from microservices.
-Netflix is one of such organizations.
+Netflix is a great example.
 Their system grew too large and too complex to justify switching to microservices.

 In almost all cases, you can’t go wrong by building a monolith first.
 You break your architecture into services-oriented or… microservices when the benefits outweigh the complexity.

 The guy also mentioned Kafka.
 System that handles 2 million writes a second at LinkedIn: